 The right to conscientious objection based on religious, ethical, or cultural beliefs is quite well accepted in the health professions, though it is usually couched in terms of the right not to participate in abortions or sterilizations.
-Forced non-therapeutic genital cutting, including male infant circumcision, certainly falls under the same set of principles.
+However, forced non-therapeutic genital cutting, including male infant circumcision, falls under the same set of principles.
 Although training programs may vary in their policies, students should theoretically have a similar right to conscientious objection.

 Nurses for the Rights of the Child has developed a brochure resource for nurses, nursing students, employers, and educators to guide discussions about conscientious objection.

-Following are some sources discussing the right to conscientious objection in health care, some of which specifically relate to circumcision:
+Following are some other resources discussing the right to conscientious objection in health care, some of which specifically relate to circumcision:

 - JCAHO (the Joint Commission that accredits hospitals) requires that hospitals have some kind of Human Resources policy in place to make reasonable accommodations to staff ethical objections, as long as patient care or treatment are not compromised.

 - AWHONN (Association of Women’s Health Obstetric and Neonatal Nursing) has a statement entitled Rights and Responsibilities of Nurses Related to Reproductive Health Care (revised 2016), that supports nurses’ rights to conscientious objection.